laasyagummadi/project-1-SE23UARI044/src/README.md

 # Improving Generative AI Systems through Prompt Optimization

-A modular pipeline to improve generative AI reliability using prompt optimization and chunk-based processing.
+A modular pipeline to improve the reliability of generative AI systems using prompt optimization and chunk-based processing, evaluated through BLEU and ROUGE metrics.

 ## Overview
 This project improves the reliability of generative AI models by: